 - Standard pins: 1000 x 1500 pixels (2:3 ratio) — this is the sweet spot

-- Idea Pins: 1080 x 1920 pixels (9:16 ratio)
+- Video Pins: 1080 x 1920 pixels (9:16 ratio)

 - Minimum width: 600 pixels

-- File types: JPEG, PNG, or WEBP
+- File types: JPEG or PNG

 Pins that don't match the 2:3 ratio get cropped in the feed, which can cut off important text or imagery.
 Design with the vertical format in mind from the start.